dib-lab/dammit/doc/pipelines.md

     - `LAST` mapping to OrthoDB, Swiss-Prot, and **UniRef90**

 As of fall 2020, the UniRef90 fasta is 26G (gzipped).

+code to run this pipeline:

+    dammit run databases --install --pipeline full
+    dammit run annotate --pipeline full

+> If specifying a custom location for your databases, add `--databases-dir /path/to/dbs`

 ### nr pipeline